Skip to main content

 }

-Note: replace otel_service_name and otel_resource_attr with actual values.
+Note: replace otel_service_name and otel_resource_attr with your actual values.
+The endpoint points at the Collector's gRPC port (4317).

-Now the traces will be sent to the Scout Collector.
+Reload NGINX and traces will flow to the Scout Collector.

 Collecting logs